Oneflow-Inc/oneflow-documentation/en/docs/basics/08_nn_graph.md

 The output is slightly different depending on whether the Graph object is called:

-If you use `print` before the Graph object is called, the output is information about the network structure.
+If you use `print` **before** the Graph object is called, the output is information about the network structure.

-The output for `print` used before `linear_graph` is called:
+The output for `print` used before `linear_graph` is called is like this:

 ```text
 (GRAPH:LinearTrainGraph_0:LinearTrainGraph): (